Skip to main content

 definite upgrade --config config.yaml

-definite license show
+definite license status

 definite run maintenance stats